 But it's a long way from going there.

-I think I I spot moments all the time where I look at the different doctrinal positions of the various churches and go, yeah, I'm not sure that's right, actually.
+Yeah, and clearly, I think I spot moments all the time where I look at the different doctrinal positions of the various churches and go, yeah, I'm not sure that's right, actually.

-You could I mean, look at the the the Zionists, the Zionist Christians in America.
+I mean, look at the Zionists, Zionist Christians in America.

 They just believe some crazy, crazy stuff.

-I mean, you you have you you you are after your swerve, you did go go you did come around to restating your position, which is quite a hardcore one.
+I mean, after your swerve, you did go, you did come around to restating your position, which is quite a hardcore one.

-You think you think the book of Esther is should be in the Bible?
+You think the book of Esther should be in the Bible?

-We, you know, as at least as Protestant Christians, we believe that this is the word of God that in its original translation, in its original form, which has been corrupted and is fallen because it's the product of human hands partnering with the Spirit of God, that our English translations, we don't have the whole story necessarily, even the copies we have there of the original.
+So the canon of scripture that's come down to us from our forefathers, we, you know, as at least as Protestant Christians, we believe that this is the word of God that in its original translation, in its original form, which has been corrupted and is fallen because it's the product of human hands partnering with the Spirit of God.

 What's really interesting is Paul actually references another letter he wrote specifically on sexual ethics.